falseywinchnet/PicoGPT/README.md

+# > An Epistemic Generative Pretrained Transformer Framework.
-#: we present our own alternative to softmax attention.
-#: we independently derive and implemented some mechanisms later discussed in FLASH MULTI-HEAD FEED-FORWARD NETWORK
-#: we produced our own MLP customization wih a nonlinearity that boosts performance.
-#: we collected papers and ideas and concepts here.
+we present a far better and more disciplined alternative to softmax attention. we independently derive and implement some mechanisms later discussed in FLASH MULTI-HEAD FEED-FORWARD NETWORK we produced our own MLP customization wih a nonlinearity that boosts performance. we collected papers and ideas and concepts here.

 Some facts you may wish to observe: